-Information about Gateway's "AlertMe" Emergency Notification System can be found in the Gateway Student Handbook and on Gateway's website at gtc. edu/handbook.
+For information about Gateway's "AlertMe" Emergency Notification System, please see the Services for Students section of the handbook on Gateway's website at gtc.edu/handbook.

 Federal Family Educational Rights and Privacy Act (FERPA)

 Notification of Rights

 The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records.
 FERPA rights begin when a student registers for a course or at the point of admission to a program.
 These rights include: